 The TEDxJackson team brought Mississippi’s first TEDx event to Jackson in 2014 with a conference themed “Fertile Ground.”
 The event featured the celebrated return of Jim Henson’s Kermit the Frog to Mississippi to give the muppet’s first-ever TEDx talk.
 Since that time, the team has produced two additional TEDx events, “Lift Off,” in 2015, and a TEDxJacksonWomen conference in 2016.

-The TEDxJackson team returns, this year, to bring you “The Next 200,” an exploration of “ideas worth spreading” about the next 200 years of our city, our state and the world at large.
-We will examine the ideas, perspectives, challenges and solutions that will shape our future, from both a near term and far-reaching point of view.
-We are planning a day filled with exciting ideas, captivating speakers and unique experiences.
-The one-day event will be held at the auditorium of the new Two Mississippi Museums complex in downtown Jackson.
+The TEDxJackson team returned in 2019 to bring you “The Next 200,” an exploration of “ideas worth spreading” about the next 200 years of our city, our state and the world at large.
+The event examined the ideas, perspectives, challenges and solutions that will shape our future, from both a near term and far-reaching point of view.
+It was a day filled with exciting ideas, captivating speakers and unique experiences and was held at the new Two Mississippi Museums complex in downtown Jackson.